pennmanor/wix-wrapper/README.md

 ### Package Information

-Currently, `owncloud.wxs` simply needs the indicated edits on lines 2-6, making the appropriate updates for .exe filename, package version, GUID (optional, see below).
+Currently, `nextcloud.wxs` simply needs the indicated edits on lines 2-6, making the appropriate updates for .exe filename, package version, GUID (optional, see below).